-- What are causes and risk factors for dysthymia?
+- What are causes and risk factors for persistent depressive disorder?

 - What are persistent depressive disorder symptoms and signs?

 - How do health-care professionals diagnose persistent depressive disorder?
 What types of doctors treat persistent depressive disorder?

-- What is the treatment for dysthymia?
-Are there any home remedies for dysthymia?
+- What is the treatment for persistent depressive disorder?
+Are there any home remedies for persistent depressive disorder?

 - What is the prognosis of persistent depressive disorder?

 - Is it possible to prevent persistent depressive disorder?

-- Are there support groups for people with dysthymia?
+- Are there support groups for people with persistent depressive disorder?

 - Find a local Psychiatrist in your town

-Dysthymia, now referred to as persistent depressive disorder, is a form of depression that tends to be characterized by fatigue and other physical symptoms, low energy, low self-esteem, and changes in appetite or sleep.
+Persistent depressive disorder, formerly called dysthymia, is a form of depression that tends to be characterized by fatigue, low energy, low self-esteem, and changes in appetite or sleep.
 This mood disorder tends to be less severe than major depression.
-However, dysthymia is chronic, in that despite potential brief periods of normal mood, symptoms last at least two years at a time in adults and more than one year at a time in children and adolescents.
+However, persistent depressive disorder is chronic, in that despite potential brief periods of normal mood, symptoms last at least two years at a time in adults and more than one year at a time in children and adolescents.

-The cost of dysthymic disorder to individuals with dysthymia, their families, and society is significant.
-For example, people with this illness can be twice as likely to develop dementia and therefore be unproductive and otherwise unable to care for themselves compared to those without dysthymia.
+The impact of persistent depressive disorder to people with the disorder, their families, and society is significant.
+For example, people with this illness can be twice as likely to develop dementia and therefore be unproductive and otherwise unable to care for themselves or others compared to those without persistent depressive disorder.